catherinepope/catherinepope/README.md

 - 👋 Hi, I’m @catherinepope
-- 👀 I’m interested in DevOps
+- 👀 I’m interested in DevOps and technical communication
 - 🌱 I’m currently learning Kubernetes and Python
 - 💞️ I’m looking to collaborate on anything!
 (I'm very suggestible)
 - 📫 How to reach me: [@drcatherinepope](https://twitter.com/drcatherinepope)